ARTICLES OF INCORPORATION OF THE RNA SOCIETY

 Section 2.
 Nominating Committee.
 The Nominating Committee shall consist of a minimum of 3 members, including the Chair, and shall have responsibility for conducting elections as provided in Article V of these Bylaws.
 The Chair and members of the Nominating Committee shall each serve terms of one year, shall not be members of the Council, and are not eligible for re-election to the Nominating Committee for the two-year period immediately following Committee service.

 Section 3.
 Publications Committee.
 The Publications Committee shall consist of a minimum of three appointed members, including a Chair, plus the Chief Executive Officer as a member ex officio.
-Appointed members of the Committee shall be from different institutions and shall serve for terms of three years, with one or more members to be appointed each year.
+Appointed members of the Committee shall be from different institutions and shall serve for terms of three years.
 The responsibilities of the Publications Committee shall be in accordance with the provisions of Article IX of these Bylaws.

 ARTICLE XIV.
 Indemnification